Ever wondered how forex brokers make money? In this blog, we are going to share 12 WAYS HOW FOREX BROKERS MAKE MONEY.

 But don’t worry about it!
 C Book or Hybrid Order Execution model can save you.
 C Book is an arrangement where a forex broker sends trades of a group of traders to A Book or Liquidity Providers and settles some traders of another group of traders in B Book.

 When you run a forex brokerage for a couple of weeks and months, you would easily identify the group of traders who mostly make losses.
 Settle their trades in B Book.

 And trades of profit-making traders should be sent to A Book.

-And any guesses what should you do with trades of clients who you are not sure about?
-It’s simple, unless you are sure, play it safe by sending all the trades to A Book.
+And any guesses on what should you do with trades of clients who you are not sure about?
+It’s simple unless you are sure, play it safe by sending all the trades to A Book.